oVirt/ovirt-site/source/feature/normalized-ovirtmgmt-initialization.html.md

 ![](Installation-flowchart.png "Installation-flowchart.png")

 The noticeable changes from the previous installation flow are:
-\* In Add-Host / Re-install host - rebootAfterInstallation property is deprecated for 3.1 clusters and above.
-The reboot will no longer be activated, regardless the provided value of rebootAfterInstallation property.

-    * Hosts from cluster 3.0 are still able to provide rebootAfterInstallation property to control rebooting the host after installation is completed.
+\* In Add-Host / Re-install host - rebootAfterInstallation property is deprecated (ignored) for 3.1 clusters and above.
+The reboot will no longer take place, regardless of the provided value of rebootAfterInstallation property.
+Hosts in cluster 3.0 still support rebootAfterInstallation property to control rebooting the host after installation is completed.

-        * Current behavior: The default via the webadmin is to reboot the host for any host with 'Virt' capabilities.
-The default via rest-api is not to reboot the host.
+        * Note: In clusters 3.0 installing a host via the webadmin performs a reboot after the host installation (for any host with 'Virt' capabilities), installation via the rest-api also did reboot as we added the flag in 3.1.... ended upis not to reboot the host - this is not changed.

 *   ovirt-node - during the registration of ovirt-node, the management network is created as part of the bootstrap process as a bridge.
 ATM there is no support in configuring the management network for ovirt-node according to its logical network definition.
 Therefore if the logical network definition of the management network defers from a bridge, the ovirt-node will be added with its management network marked as 'not synced' (event log) and the admin will have to use the 'setup networks' dialogue to sync the network.
 *   For 3.1 hosts and above, if the creation of the management network fails, the host will move to non-operational.